Who We ARe

 (African American)

-SISC Staff — Loan Executive
+SISC Staff — Loaned Executive

 Director of African American Initiatives Catholic Community Services of Western Washington

 Kenny Pittman has been serving SISC in a volunteer role for at least twenty-years and SISC is extremely grateful for all of his support.
-As a loaned executive through Catholic Community Services of WesternWA (CCSWW), Kenny shares his industry knowledge and experience in the management of non-profit orgs and public development authorities.
+As a loaned executive through Catholic Community Services of Western WA (CCSWW), Kenny shares his industry knowledge and experience in the management of non-profit organizations and public development authorities.
 Kenny has been supporting the efforts of the Communities of Concern Commission, Historic Seattle, and the African American Elders Program at CCSWW.